 Marissa J. Holob advises clients on all aspects of employee benefits and executive compensation.
 She regularly represents public and private companies, and tax-exempt entities, on the design, negotiation, and ongoing compliance of qualified retirement plans, welfare plans, equity and incentive plans, employment agreements, and deferred compensation arrangements.
 Marissa also counsels on employee benefits and executive compensation-related issues that arise in the context of mergers and acquisitions, restructurings, and other similar transactions.
 In addition, her work with hedge funds and private equity funds includes issues relating to the application of ERISA's plan asset regulations.
 Marissa serves as the co-chair of the firm’s Employee Benefits practice.

 Martha is a frequent speaker on matters relating to executive compensation, corporate governance, and ethics.
-Martha is a member of the Board (and immediate past president) of the New York/New Jersey Chapter of the NASPP, Vice Chair of the Employee Benefits Committee of the ABA Tax Section and also is active in other bar association and other industry groups and has held numerous leadership positions.
-She is a fellow of the American College of Employee Benefits Counsel.
+She is active in bar association and other industry groups and has held numerous leadership positions.

 Michael J. Segal is the senior partner in the Executive Compensation and Benefits Department of Wachtell, Lipton, Rosen & Katz.
 He counsels clients with respect to their compensation and benefit programs, particularly in connection with corporate mergers and acquisitions, joint ventures and other private and public business combinations.